Ever since the COVID-19 pandemic struck, online remote interviews have exploded in popularity.

 - On one hand, interviewers can see and hear you just like in an in-person meeting.

 - On the other hand, all participants remain physically separated.
-They can’t really achieve the same relaxed rapport that might be possible during a meeting.
+They can’t really achieve the same relaxed rapport during a remote interview that might be possible in a meeting.

 So, if you’re a recent PhD or PhD student, how do you do an online interview?